 Characteristics of sustaining a great trophy fishing lake normally includes the size, plenty of islands to shelter from the elements as well as providing bays, channels and endless weedy shoreline.
 Plenty of rivers and contributories, watershed and rocky structure.
 Located in a remote isolated location away from large populations.

-The lake is considered one of the top fisheries in the world for trophy Pike.
+Reindeer Lake is considered one of the top fisheries in the world for trophy Pike.
 It is also a premier fishery for Lake Trout, Walleye and Arctic Grayling and is home to many species of fish including Lake Whitefish, Burbot, and Perch.

-Arctic Lodges is perfectly situated in the middle of the lake, giving guests of the lodge relatively quick and easy access to all areas of the lake.
+Arctic Lodges is perfectly situated in the middle of the lake, giving guests of the lodge quick and easy access to all areas of the lake.